Web Design for Law Firms: The Ultimate Guide

 How are you reading this post right now?
 Are you in work on your laptop?
 Are you travelling home on the train with your smartphone?
 Maybe you’re sat on your living room sofa with a tablet computer.
 Either way, there is no denying the endless amount of devices available today to browse the web.

 More than half of all traffic to law firm websites now comes from mobile devices.
 This is trending upwards and shows no signs of slowing down.
 Over 24 million people in the UK use a smartphone or tablet PC to access the Internet.
 Across the world, the number of smartphones will soon overtake the number of people alive.
-Soon, if you arne't mobile, you might as well not be online at all.
+Soon, if you aren't on mobile, you might as well not be online at all.